turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 ```bash
 ssh ubuntu@192.168.185.3
 ```
-If you are still unable to ssh into the robot and receive the error `No route to host` then this may be the result of the sd card being flashed improperly.
+If you are still unable to SSH into the robot and receive the error `No route to host` then this may be the result of the sd card being flashed improperly.
 This can happen if the image wasn't extracted before flashing or if the image was flashed to a partition on the sd card.
 Instructions on how to flash the SD card can be found [here](../setup/basic.md#install-latest-raspberry-pi-image).

-If you are able to ssh into the robot then you can continue the setup instructions to [connect the raspberry pi to your network](../setup/basic.md#connect-the-raspberry-pi-to-your-network).
+If you are able to SSH into the robot then you can continue the setup instructions to [connect the Raspberry Pi to your network](../setup/basic.md#connect-the-raspberry-pi-to-your-network).

 ### 2. Waiting to connect to bluetoothd...